alexjli/terminator_public/checklist.md

 - [X] train model
 - [X] eval model
 - [X] to etab
-- [-] batch dTERMen on etabs (everything works except % recov on my setup)
+- [X] batch dTERMen on etabs [note: dtermen doesn't compute % seq recov for some reason but this is patched by `summarize_results.py`]
 - [X] summarize results

 ## Lint checklist: files that should pass lint test.